robin113x/WebSec/OffSecWeb.md

 ```
 ### http://prompt.ml/0
 ```
+If tags stripping mechanism from ExtJS library

-whenever your input reflect as a plain text you should use svg vector
+**whenever your input reflect as a plain text you should use svg vector

 If input.replace(/[=(]/g, '');  --> encode it;<script>alert&#40;1)</script>
 ( -> &#40; it means round bacess